gabitolim/weather-app/README.md

 I used javaScript in React, and ran it on Vite.
 Integration of an API to fetch weather data.
 Basic CSS with no external libraries.

+# Lacking...

+No error handling in case no input is written before hitting 'Search'.